Blue and white pottery: Direct Chinese imitations

 By the beginning of the 17th century Chinese blue and white porcelain was being exported directly to Europe.
 In the 17th and 18th centuries, Oriental blue and white porcelain was highly prized in Europe and America and sometimes enhanced by fine silver and gold mounts, it was collected by kings and princes.

 The European manufacture of porcelain started at Meissen in Germany in 1707.
 The detailed secrets of Chinese hard-paste porcelain technique were transmitted to Europe through the efforts of the Jesuit Father Francois Xavier d'Entrecolles between 1712 and 1722.

 The early wares were strongly influenced by Chinese and other Oriental porcelains and an early pattern was blue onion, which is still in production at the Meissen factory today.
 The first phase of the French porcelain was also strongly influenced by Chinese designs.

 Early English porcelain wares were also influenced by Chinese wares and when, for example, the production of porcelain started at Worcester, nearly forty years after Meissen, Oriental blue and white wares provided the inspiration for much of the decoration used.
 Hand-painted and transfer-printed wares were made at Worcester and at other early English factories in a style known as Chinoiserie.
 Chelsea porcelain and Bow porcelain in London and Lowestoft porcelain in East Anglia made especially heavy use of blue and white.
-By the 1770s Wedgwood's jasperware, in biscuit stoneware and still using cobalt oxide, found a new approach to blue and white ceramics, and remains popular today.
+By the 1770s Wedgwood's jasperware, and still using cobalt oxide, found a new approach to blue and white ceramics, and remains popular today.

 Many other European factories followed this trend.
 In Delft, Netherlands blue and white ceramics taking their designs from Chinese export porcelains made for the Dutch market were made in large numbers throughout the 17th Century.
 Blue and white Delftware was itself extensively copied by factories in other European countries, including England, where it is known as English Delftware.